Asset Publisher

 Increase in geographical range

-In addition, the H5N1 clade currently circulating worldwide has been able to jump the species barrier and infect a variety of wild and domestic mammals, including bears, sea lions, seals, big cats, racoons, ferrets, dogs, cats, and most recently, cows
+In addition, the H5N1 clade currently circulating worldwide has been able to jump the species barrier and infect a variety of wild and domestic mammals, including bears, sea lions, seals, big cats, racoons, ferrets, dogs, cats, and most recently, hundreds of dairy cows in the USA.

-Although mammal-to-mammal transmission of avian influenza is supposed to be very inefficient, the outbreak of avian influenza in a mink farm in Galicia, Spain, in October 2022, is a worrying development.
-This is the first known outbreak documenting mammal-to-mammal transmission of a highly pathogenic strain (H5N1).
-The animals showed clinical signs of disease and mortality rose to 4.3%.
-The mink were culled and none of the workers on the farm tested positive for the virus.
-But it is a warning sign that this type of event could facilitate transmission of HPAI viruses to and between humans.
+Although mammal-to-mammal transmission of avian influenza is considered to be ineffective, the outbreak of avian influenza in a mink farm in Galicia, Spain, in October 2022, is a worrying development.
+It is the first outbreak documenting mammal-to-mammal transmission of a highly pathogenic strain (H5N1).

 Photo: Dattatreya Patra / Unsplash